busolagbadero/Load-Balancer-Solution-With-Nginx-and-SSL-TLS/README.md

 ![mama3](https://user-images.githubusercontent.com/94229949/189985209-dd1937f1-4620-496e-ab74-00de333fe001.png)

-Opened the default nginx configuration file using ' sudo vi /etc/nginx/nginx.conf ' and inserted the following configuration into http section
+Opened the default nginx configuration file using ' sudo vi /etc/nginx/nginx.conf ' and inserted the following configuration into the  http section

 ![mama7](https://user-images.githubusercontent.com/94229949/189986177-a853f31e-541d-42ff-b98f-a8b182813751.png)

-Then comment out this line with an hashtag  'include /etc/nginx/sites-enabled/*; '
+Then comment out this line with an hashtag  in ' include /etc/nginx/sites-enabled/*; '

 Restarted Nginx and made sure the service is up and running using 'sudo systemctl restart nginx '  and 'sudo systemctl status nginx '